top of page

 Foreign companies have four choices:

-Option 1: Hire as a freelancer
+Option 1: Hire as a Freelancer

 Option 2: Engage a BPO or Call Center

-Option 3: Set up your own company in the Philippines
+Option 3: Set Up Your Own Company in the Philippines

-An Employer of Record (EoR) is a local PH company (like Aleph Talent Solutions) that becomes the legal employer of your hires, so you don’t need to set up a local entity.
+This is the fastest, safest, and most flexible option.
+An Employer of Record (EoR) is a local PH company (like Aleph Talent Solutions) that becomes the legal employer of your hires.
+This means you don’t need to set up a local entity.
+This is the top option for 95% of foreign companies starting in PH.

 What an Employer of Record (EoR) Does in the Philippines

-You get a PH team without the legal risk.
-Your staff get stable employment and full benefits.
+Your EoR handles all the legalities, allowing you to keep full control of operations, tasks, KPIs, and performance.
+You get a PH team without the legal risk, and your staff receive stable employment and full benefits.

 Why Companies Choose EoR Instead of Setting Up Locally

-1. Zero legal risk
+1. Zero Legal Risk

 The EoR assumes employer liability—contracts, compliance, DOLE, BIR, SSS, PhilHealth, Pag-IBIG.

-2. Zero overhead
+2. Zero Overhead

-3. Hire in days, not months
+3. Hire in Days, Not Months

 Your team can legally start in less than a week.

-4. Perfect for 1–50 hires
+4. Perfect for 1–50 Hires

 Most foreign companies don’t need full incorporation.

-5. Easy to scale
+5. Easy to Scale

 Add or remove headcount without corporate headaches.

-6. Protects your brand
+6. Protects Your Brand

-Compliance errors damage reputation—EoR prevents this.
+Compliance errors can damage your reputation—EoR prevents this.

 Cost Example: Hiring Through an EoR (Illustrative)

-If you hire a PHP 40,000/month employee:
+If you hire a PHP 40,000/month employee, there are no hidden costs or markups.

 Common Mistakes Foreign Companies Make When Hiring in PH

-1. Paying employees as freelancers for long-term work
+1. Paying Employees as Freelancers for Long-Term Work

 This can trigger penalties for misclassification.

-Illegal and exposes you to back pay liabilities.
+This is illegal and exposes you to back pay liabilities.

-3. Using non-compliant contracts
+3. Using Non-Compliant Contracts

 PH labor laws require very specific clauses.

-4. Not budgeting for 13th month pay
+4. Not Budgeting for 13th Month Pay

-Mandatory—many foreign companies overlook this.
+This is mandatory—many foreign companies overlook it.

-5. Trying to operate without guidance
+5. Trying to Operate Without Guidance

 Philippine labor is relationship- and compliance-heavy.
 An EoR eliminates the guesswork.